 Unless you plan to use your WordPress website internally only, you must configure port forwarding from your router to your NAS.
 For this to work reliably, you give your NAS a fixed IP address on your local network.

-A second question is whether the external IP address of your router is static or dynamic.
-If static, you can link that address to your own domain.
-If not, you have to use a service called Dynamic DNS or DDNS for short in between.
+A second question is whether your router’s external IP address is static or dynamic.
+If fixed, you can link that address to your domain.
+If not, you must use Dynamic DNS, or DDNS for short, in between.

 Virtualization

 If you plan to run WordPress on your NAS and make it accessible from the Internet, you could consider running it from a separate NAS or a virtual NAS.
-In the latter case, you can choose between installing WordPress on a virtual DSM or from within Docker.
+In the latter case, you can choose between installing WordPress on a virtual DSM or from Docker or Container Manager.

-From an installation and configuration perspective, this is the same as installing on a physical DSM.
-Both virtualization options are not part of the scope of this series.
+This is the same as installing a physical DSM from an installation and configuration perspective.
+Neither virtualization option is part of the scope of this series.

 Next Step

-Hopefully, has part 1 of this series helped you to decide whether you like to go with the WordPress from Synology or WordPress.org setup.
+Hopefully, part 1 of this series helped you to decide whether you would like to go with the WordPress from Synology or WordPress.org setup.

 Go to Successfully install WordPress on Synology NAS (part 2) for the WordPress from Synology solution.
 Or choose Successfully install WordPress on Synology NAS (part 3), where you learn how to install the download from WordPress.org on your Synology NAS.

-In Successfully install WordPress on Synology NAS (part 4), it all comes together again when we discuss backups and other maintenance tasks.
+In Successfully installing WordPress on Synology NAS (part 4), it all comes together again when we discuss backups and other maintenance tasks.

 Thanks for reading